 The 2012 Audience Project

-This year, AFA brought Jenn Palumbo‘s How Peanut Butter Met Jelly and The Fairy Tale Academy to over 2,500 kids in New York City.
+In 2012, AFA brought Jenn Palumbo‘s How Peanut Butter Met Jelly and The Fairy Tale Academy to over 2,500 kids in New York City.
 These two fairy-tale inspired shows teach lessons about teamwork, friendship, and study skills using a blend of humor and drama.
 How Peanut Butter Met Jelly answers the age-old question about how the sandwich was created through a series of anecdotes told by a relatable Narrator.
 For The Fairy Tale Academy, children in the audience are put in-role as judges for Fairytale Finals Week at the Academy.

 Arts For All followed all performances with an interactive Question and Answer session with the audience, and provides each student and teacher with a Study Guide to help cement the lessons presented on stage.
 Teachers are encouraged to use the Study Guides to integrate lessons into the classroom curriculum.